youssef-elshorbagy/Agile-project/README.md

 # UMS - University Management System

-A full-stack web application for managing university courses, students, and teachers.
+A full-stack web application for managing university courses, students, admissions, and teachers using the EAV (Entity-Attribute-Value) model for flexible data management.

 ______________________________________________________________________________________